Last updated on November 21st, 2022

 When the pancreas becomes inflamed, the damage reduces insulin secretion.
 So it leads to type 2 diabetes.
 Amla also contains chromium.
 This particular mineral is involved in the regulation of carbohydrate metabolism.
 With proper carbohydrate metabolism, your body responds to insulin.
 Amla for weight loss is used for centuries.
 The amla extract has shown significant potential in maintaining total cholesterol levels and triglycerides normal range and in stimulating a more favorable balance of lipid ratios.

-Amla contains a unique blend of different flavours, such as acidity, bitterness, and sweetness a typical ingredient in health tonics and Ayurvedic chawanprash.
+Amla contains a unique blend of different flavors, such as acidity, bitterness, and sweetness a typical ingredient in health tonics and Ayurvedic chawanprash.
 Taking Amla or its extracts helps improve the brain’s health and protects it from free radicals that cause cell damage.

 Also Read: Do Antibiotics Raises Blood Sugar?